 My New Canon 5D Mark II - Back To School

-Working for the BBC for four years handling cameras daily means I have picked up that subconscious knack of just grabbing the camera(s) I'm used to and not really thinking about getting them up and running.
-By now, the usual routines are all second nature, like anyone's job.
-I can pretty much pick up any camera and get going fairly quickly.
-Every camera has it's specifics, but they also share common traits and functionality.
-But not with HD-DSLRs; having had a play this evening, I can honestly say I am excited, scared and intimated by just how different filming on the 5D is going to be.
+Working for the BBC for four years meant I handled cameras daily, developing a subconscious knack for grabbing the equipment I was used to and getting it running without a second thought.
+By now, those routines are second nature.
+I can usually pick up any camera and get going quickly.
+While every camera has its specifics, they typically share common traits and functionality.
+But not with HD-DSLRs.
+Having had a play this evening, I can honestly say I am excited, scared, and intimidated by just how different filming on the 5D is going to be.

 With no co-pilot.